Learning Abroad Center

 Upon Return from Study Abroad

-Meet with your academic adviser to discuss the study abroad return process and to go over re-entry resources to help you make your learning abroad experience a meaningful component of your academic and career pathway.
+Meet with your academic adviser upon your return to discuss the study abroad return process and to go over re-entry resources to help you make your learning abroad experience a meaningful component of your academic and career pathway.
+Be sure to let your adviser know when your final grades are in so you can request to have your APAS reports updated.

 Programs